Completing CloudEDGE CDN Configuration

 There are different bypass procedures for new and existing customers.

-To bypass the CloudFront admin domain for new customers
+To bypass the CDN admin domain for new customers

 - While working on fulfilling configuration pre-requisites, create an admin sub-domain.
 For more information, see Create an admin subdomain in CDN Configuration Pre-requisites.